chaos-polymtl/lethe/doc/source/examples/dem/granuheap/granuheap.rst

 Mesh
 ~~~~~

-The simulation domain is a rectangular box of :math:`0.045\times0.02\times0.02` m, made using the deal.ii grid generator.
+The simulation domain is a rectangular box of :math:`0.045\times0.02\times0.02 \ m`, made using the deal.ii grid generator.
 The grid is refined 6 times using the ``initial refinement`` parameter so that the cell size is approximately :math:`1.5` times the largest particle diameter value in every direction.

 .. code-block:: text